 For general advice on how to choose and evaluate private schools, check out our choosing a school guide.
 For advice on choosing Montessori schools (including preschools), see our Montessori choosing guide.
 You can also read our guides to questions to ask private schools and questions students get asked at school interviews.

 Private school expos are a great starting point for finding a school, at any level.
 We have annual private school expos in Toronto, Montreal, Vancouver, Ottawa, Calgary, and Halton-peel.
 These expos allow you to speak with lots of private schools in Canada, many of which are (or have) preschools, all in one place.
 Our expos are all held in the fall.

 Another great resource in your school search is the Our Kids parent discussion forum.
-The forum is an ideal place to discuss options and debate topics related to Montessori schools and preschools.
+The forum is an ideal place to discuss options and debate topics related to Montessori schools.
 Our community of parents, educational experts, school officials, and alumni can help answer your questions and stimulate your thinking.

 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.